gd314-sgd/publication/alex/index.md

 ![Walkthrough](Walkthrough_Sustainability.jpg)

 # Future Developments
 By the time this will be published, more developments will be made to the identity.
 Who knows, maybe you will see it being used in the coming months!
-But as of writing this it is yet to be determined.
+But as of writing this, it is yet to be determined.